 Chief Scott G. Hernandez

-Chief Hernandez was a 30 year veteran of the Colorado State Patrol and Colorado Port of Entry.
+Chief Hernandez is a 30-year veteran of the Colorado State Patrol and Colorado Port of Entry.
 Beginning his career with the State of Colorado as a Port of Entry Officer at the Fort Collins Port in April 1987, he was hired by the Colorado State Patrol in January 1991, his first duty station in Golden.
-He later served as a Trooper in Gilpin County, a Corporal in Idaho Springs, Sergeant and Captain in the Motor Carrier Safety Section, Major in the Operational Services Branch, Lieutenant Colonel, and was named the 8th Chief of the Colorado State Patrol in July 2013.
+He later served as a Trooper in Gilpin County, a Corporal in Idaho Springs, Sergeant and Captain in the Motor Carrier Safety Section, Major in the Operational Services Branch, Lieutenant Colonel, and was named the eighth Chief of the Colorado State Patrol in July 2013.

-Chief Hernandezled the Colorado State Patrol in many new initiatives.
-Within the first year, initiatives included formalizing the agency's implementation of the Fair Labor Standards Act (FLSA), bringing Fair and Impartial Policing training to all members of the CSP and facilitating the creation of a manpower allocation model.
-Chief Hernandez also led the development of the CSP Education Program, the improvement of cadet hiring practices and furthered the agency's accreditation (CALEA) to the Communications Branch and Training Academy, making the Colorado State Patrol the one of the few state law enforcement agencies to earn this prestigious tri-arc award.
+Chief Hernandez led the Colorado State Patrol in many new initiatives.
+Within the first year, his leadership included formalizing the agency's implementation of the Fair Labor Standards Act (FLSA), bringing Fair and Impartial Policing training to all members of the CSP and facilitating the creation of a manpower allocation model.
+Chief Hernandez also led the development of the CSP Education Program, the improvement of Cadet hiring practices and furthered the agency's The Commission on Accreditation for Law Enforcement Agencies, Inc. (CALEA) accreditation to the Communications Branch and Training Academy, making the Colorado State Patrol the one of the few state law enforcement agencies to earn this prestigious tri-arc award.

 Mostly importantly, Chief Hernandez taught the men and women of the Colorado State Patrol what it means to care for one another.
-Chief Scott Hernandez embodies the true meaning of "Our Family Protecting Yours".
+Chief Scott Hernandez is a champion of the true meaning of "Our Family Protecting Yours".
 He has been an advocate of this motto, working to instill these values into the culture of the Colorado State Patrol.
-He has never wavered in his dedication to showing CSP members and their families, that they are valued.
+He has never wavered in his dedication to showing our members and their families that they are valued.
 Chief Hernandez has led the agency to be resilient and prepared to meet the future challenges of the changing law enforcement profession.
 Chief Hernandez's legacy for caring for the members of the Colorado State Patrol will have a lasting effect on all those who served during his tenure.